-Single Sign-On and Web Kiosk, QMonitor, and iPad Devices
+Single Sign-On and Web Kiosk, QMonitor, iPad, and Desktop Notifier

 Single Sign-On requires Windows authentication method, and anonymous authentication, disabled.